-Cause Solution The cables may not be connected properly.
+Cause Solution The correct printer driver for the application is not installed.
+Install the correct printer driver for the application.
+The cables may not be connected properly.
 Reconnect all cables.
 Printer memory may be overloaded.
 Reset the printer by turning it off for one minute, then turn it back on.